Gardner Air Show Schedule: A Comprehensive Guide

 Afternoon Air Displays

-- Meet and greet sessions with pilots and aviation experts.
+- Meet and greet sessions with pilots and aviation experts who are genuinely happy to answer questions.

-- Hands-on workshops geared toward both young aspiring aviators and adults.
+- Hands-on workshops aimed at both young aspiring aviators and adults who want to learn something new.

 Evening Wrap-up